Mohamed-Alanani/heartbeat/README.md

 # heartbeat

+> Your harness.
+Your memory.

-> Anthropic built an always-on background agent into Claude Code and never told anyone.
+Anthropic built KAIROS — an always-on background agent — into Claude Code and never told anyone.
+The leak revealed it.

+Then they launched Claude Managed Agents: the same pattern, locked behind their API at $0.08/hour.
+Your memory.
+Their servers.

-> The leak revealed it.
-This is the open version.
+heartbeat is the open version.

----

-**KAIROS** is a hidden feature inside Claude Code — gated behind internal flags, never announced.
-It runs in the background, 24/7, without you asking.
+Runs on your machine.
+Model-agnostic.
+Zero vendor lock-in.
+Your learnings stay in `.heartbeat/learnings.jsonl` — a file you own, you read, you export, you take anywhere.

-Every few seconds it receives one prompt:
+Every N seconds, one question:

-> *"Anything worth doing right now?"*
+> "Anything worth doing right now?"

 If yes — it acts.
 If no — it waits.

-`heartbeat` implements that pattern as a standalone, model-agnostic daemon you can attach to any project.

 > Every other open harness waits for you.
-> heartbeat doesn't.
+> heartbeat doesn't

 ---